 Depending on your personal tax return, tax credits are often more valuable compared to a tax deduction.
 Tax deductions reduce your taxable income, whereas tax credits reduce the tax you owe on a dollar-for-dollar basis.

-A tax deduction is a specific amount you can apply to your taxable income to help reduce the total amount of tax owed.
-You can do this in two ways, either by taking the standard deduction or by itemizing.
+A tax deduction is a specific amount you can deduct from your taxable income to help reduce the total amount of tax owed.
+You can do this in two ways, either by taking the standard deduction, or by itemizing.
 The range of deductions work similarly for self-employed people.

 The standard tax deduction is a fixed amount, so if your itemized expenses are greater, you can get the most benefit through itemizing.
 Some of the most common deductions include certain charitable gifts, mortgage interest, and state and local taxes.